SovaNetwork/sova-reth/slot-lock-manager/README.md

 # SlotLockManager

 A standalone slot lock manager service for Bitcoin L2 rollup finality tracking and enforcement.
-This service extracts the slot lock logic from sova-reth's inspector to provide a clean, reusable component for managing Bitcoin finality guarantees in EVM state transitions.
+This service provides a clean and reusable component for managing Bitcoin finality guarantees in EVM state transitions.

 ## Overview

 The SlotLockManager enforces "slot locks" - a mechanism that tracks EVM storage slot changes and ensures Bitcoin finality before allowing state modifications.
 It provides:

-- **Bitcoin Finality Tracking**: Links EVM state changes to Bitcoin transaction finality
 - **Slot Lock Enforcement**: Prevents state modifications when Bitcoin finality hasn't been reached
 - **Slot Reversion**: Reverts EVM slots to previous values when Bitcoin transactions fail
 - **Sentinel Integration**: Communicates with the sentinel service for lock status